rrawatt/oceanart/README.md

 # OceanArt

-This is a simple Python-based simulation game built using the `pygame` library.
+This is a simple Python-based simulation art built using the `pygame` library.
 The game renders a dynamic environment featuring a day-night cycle, beach, clouds, sun, moon, and stars.
 It demonstrates the interaction between different elements of nature, such as the movement of the sun, moon, and clouds, alongside a constantly shifting sky.

 ## Requirements